 Time grinds to a halt in San Juan Bautista

 The railroad came to this part of California in 1876, but it didn’t come to San Juan Bautista.
 As business followed the railroad, San Juan Bautista’s boom slowed and then ground to a halt in the final decades of the 19th century.
 The result is a 19th century town that generally looks much as it did a hundred or more years ago.

-The town includes about 30 historic buildings, several of which (the mission, Plaza Hotel, Zanetta House/Plaza Hall, Plaza Stables, Castro-Breen Adobe, a blacksmith shop, and the historic jail) are open daily.
-There is a good descriptive brochure available on the park website.
-The city of San Juan Bautista also has an informative website.
+The old town of San Juan Bautista includes about 30 historic buildings, several of which (the mission, Plaza Hotel, Zanetta House/Plaza Hall, Plaza Stables, Castro-Breen Adobe, a blacksmith shop, and the historic jail) are open to the public.

 All California posts